ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

-Snow albedo and solar absorption within each snow layer are simulated with the Snow, Ice, and Aerosol Radiative Model (SNICAR), which incorporates a two-stream radiative transfer solution from Toon et al.
-(1989).
-Albedo and the vertical absorption profile depend on solar zenith angle, albedo of the substrate underlying snow, mass concentrations of atmospheric-deposited aerosols (black carbon, mineral dust, and organic carbon), and ice effective grain size (:math:`r_{e}`), which is simulated with a snow aging routine described in section 3.2.3.
-Representation of impurity mass concentrations within the snowpack is described in section 7.2.4.
+Snow albedo and solar absorption within each snow layer are simulated with the Snow, Ice, and Aerosol Radiative Model (SNICAR), which incorporates a two-stream radiative transfer solution from :ref:`Toon et al. (1989) <Toonetal1989>`.
+Albedo and the vertical absorption profile depend on solar zenith angle, albedo of the substrate underlying snow, mass concentrations of atmospheric-deposited aerosols (black carbon, mineral dust, and organic carbon), and ice effective grain size (:math:`r_{e}`), which is simulated with a snow aging routine described in section :numref:`Snow Aging`.
+Representation of impurity mass concentrations within the snowpack is described in section :numref:`Black and organic carbon and mineral dust within snow`.
-Implementation of SNICAR in CLM is also described somewhat by Flanner and Zender (2005) and Flanner et al. (2007).
+Implementation of SNICAR in CLM is also described somewhat by :ref:`Flanner and Zender (2005) <FlannerZender2005>` and :ref:`Flanner et al. (2007) <Flanneretal2007>`.

 The two-stream solution requires the following bulk optical properties for each snow layer and spectral band: extinction optical depth